vncg/react-admin/docs/Actions.md

 });
 ```

-React-admin can handle the following side effects metas:
+vn-kooch-react-admin can handle the following side effects metas:

 - `notification`: Display a notification.
 The property value should be an object describing the notification to display.
 The `body` can be a translation key. `level` can be either `info` or `warning`.
 - `redirectTo`: Redirect the user to another page.
 The property value should be the path to redirect the user to.